jmbejara/finm-python-crash-course/docs_src/01_setting_up_environment.md

- - **The Visual Studio Code (VS Code) text editor**
+ - **The Cursor AI Code Editor**
    - A good text editor is important for software development.
 Some of your classes will use a fully-fledged Integrated Development Environment (IDE) like PyCharm.
-For this review, I suggest Visual Studio Code.
-You can download it here: https://code.visualstudio.com/
+For this review, I require that you use Cursor.
+You can download it here: https://www.cursor.com/
-   - There are several VS Code extensions that I recommend installing.
-To learn about extensions, see [here.](https://code.visualstudio.com/docs/editor/extension-marketplace) I recommend installing at least these two extensions: the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) VS Code extensions.
+   - Cursor has many of the same extensions available as VS Code.
+To learn about extensions, see [here.](https://code.visualstudio.com/docs/editor/extension-marketplace) I recommend installing at least these two extensions: the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extensions.
+   - **Important for Students**: Cursor offers a **free one-year Pro subscription for verified students**.
+To claim your free year, visit https://www.cursor.com/students and follow the verification process using your university email (.edu address).

  - **Git**
    - Although there are many different Git clients and Git GUI's that you could use, I prefer that you install GitHub Desktop.
 You will need to install both